-As the preceding table shows, some breeds are far more prone to hip dysplasia than others.
-In my experience, most clients are in denial about their pets’ hip status, especially when pain is not yet obvious to them.
-That’s because dogs don’t display pain the same way we humans do.
+In my experience, most clients are unaware of their pets' hip status, especially when pain is not yet obvious to them.
+That's because dogs don't display pain the same way we humans do.
 Whining and complaining is just not in their nature.
-But observant veterinarians will know it’s there even before limping and other more obvious signs are present.
+But observant veterinarians will know it's there even before limping and other more obvious signs are present.

 By 2 years of age, 95% of animals that have genes for hip dysplasia will show evidence on X-rays.
 But the severity of the dysplasia as seen on a normal X-ray doesn't always indicate the degree of pain or lameness (limping).
 It also doesn't tell us when a pet will begin to show signs of the disease.

 The PennHip method however can be used to predict whether a given dog is likely to develop hip dysplasia, despite the fact that the OFA method is still more popular among veterinarians and breeders.

 One study also suggests that the OFA percentage of dysplastic hips underrepresents the true percentage in any dog population.
 The study showed that the prevalence of canine hip dysplasia ranged from 53% to 73% in Golden Retrievers whereas the OFA reports that around 20% show signs of dysplastic hips.
 If true then the prevalence of canine hip dysplasia may be considerably higher than the OFA percentages suggest.